ankosoftware/ng2-bootstrap-modal/README.md

 })
 export class AppModule {}
 ```
-By default dialogs placeholder will be added to AppComponent.
+By default, dialog placeholder will be added to AppComponent.
-But you can select custom placeholder (for example document body):
+But you can select custom placeholder (i.e. document body):
 ```typescript
 imports: [
     ...